appsquickly/typhoon/README.md

 * More <a href="http://www.jetbrains.com/objc/">AppCode IDE</a> integration.
 (Thanks to Jetbrains for the assistance).
 * Documentation (including API docs).
-* Testing it out on a few projects.
+* ALl kinds of testing.

 # Frequently Asked Questions